 Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb, based on Peter George's Red Alert, takes a comedic approach to the source material.
 Instead of narrowly avoiding a nuclear catastrophe at the zero hour (like the book does), Stanley Kubrick decided to blow up the world because of some petty bickering.

 Originally, Kubrick planned to have everyone in the situation room get into a big pie fight.
-But "I decided it was farce and not consistent with the satiric tone of the rest of the film," he said.
+Ultimately, though, “I decided it was farce and not consistent with the satiric tone of the rest of the film,” he said.

 11. Forrest Gump

 There are some pretty major differences between Forrest Gump’s book and film versions.
 Though the movie ends with Jenny’s death and shows Forrest raising their child alone, the book wraps up with Forrest starting up his own shrimp business, in memory of his college friend Bubba.
 (Another key difference: In Winston Groom’s book, Jenny survives, but marries another man and has his child.)

 “[Screenwriter] Eric Roth departed substantially from the book,” Zemeckis told the Chicago Tribune.
 “We flipped the two elements of the book, making the love story primary and the fantastic adventures secondary.
 Also, the book was cynical and colder than the movie.
 In the movie, Gump is a completely decent character, always true to his word.
 He has no agenda and no opinion about anything except Jenny, his mother, and God.”